Let us send you paid writing opportunities in our free email newsletter:

 • Mud Season Review is an international literary journal run by members of the Burlington Writers Workshop, a free writing workshop based in Vermont.
 They seek deeply human work that will teach something about life, but also about the craft of writing or visual art.
 According to their guidelines, they pay $50 for work that appears in their issues.
 To learn more, refer to this page.

 • The Polis Project, Inc. is “a New York-based digital magazine and a hybrid research and journalism organisation that documents communities in resistance at the intersection of politics, art and culture.”
 They’re open to pitches from writers of all experience levels and from anywhere in the world.
 They accept submissions for both their politics and culture sections, though they don’t believe in air-tight distinctions between the two.
-Rate is $100 to $400.
+According to their guidelines, they pay $100 to $400.
 To learn more, refer to their submissions page.

 • Design Observer is “a leading platform offering thought-provoking content on design, culture, and social innovation.”
-They offer a $150 honorarium for art-eds, op-eds, and essays (around 800 to 900 words).
+According to their guidelines, they offer a $150 honorarium for art-eds, op-eds, and essays (around 800 to 900 words).
 Rates begin at $1.50/word for commissioned short pieces that include original reporting and sourcing (usually 500 to 900 words).
 To learn more, refer to their call for pitches.

 • Belmont Story Review is a national magazine of literary arts, faith and culture.
 They seek to publish new and established writers, and feature works of fiction, creative nonfiction, and poetry.
 According to their guidelines, they pay $100 for prose and $50 for poetry.
 To learn more, refer to this page.